bakins/minikube-prometheus-demo/README.md

 Install the prerequisites.

-If using the xhyve driver for minikube, you should be able to create and start a single node, local Kubernetes cluster by running:
+If using the hyperkit driver for minikube, you should be able to create and start a single node, local Kubernetes cluster by running:
 `minikube start --vm-driver=hyperkit`.
 If not using the hyperkit driver, just run `minikube start`.
+See the [minikube docs](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md) for more information.

 You can check that the node is up and running by running: `minikube status`.
 You should see something like: